angular-extensions/pretty-html-log/README.md

 # @angular-extensions/pretty-html-log

+# Work in progress - module not yet published

 This module allows you to pretty print the inner HTML of `ComponentFixtures`,
 `DebugElements`, `NativeElements` or even plain HTML `strings` to the console.